 You must register for lessons during the first week of classes.
 The cost of 14 weekly one-half hour lessons is $340 and $680 for one-hour lessons per semester.
 If lessons are discontinued during the first three weeks, a pro-rated refund will be given.
 The deadline for a refund of lesson fees is exactly one week after the Registrar's official add-drop deadline each semester.
 A studio fee of $50 per semester will be charged to all students enrolled in applied lessons.

 Voice and Piano Lessons

-If you wish to study voice or piano, you will need to audition with the appropriate faculty member who will assess your skills and make a teacher assignment.
-(Please see the schedule on page 1 for audition times.)
+If you wish to study voice or piano, you will need to audition with the appropriate faculty who will assess your skills and make a teacher assignment (Please see the schedule above for audition times).
 For voice lessons, please plan to sing a prepared song (an accompanist will be provided).
-For piano lessons, please plan to play a prepared piece.
-(These voice and piano pieces do not need to be memorized).
+For piano lessons, please plan to play a prepared piece (these voice and piano pieces do not need to be memorized).
 If you are a beginner you must still attend an audition and speak with the faculty.

 |Guitar||John Doan||202 FAE||(503) firstname.lastname@example.org|